avaneev/biteopt/README.md

 	cost += 1e10 * ( con_notmet + pns );

-In essence, this method transforms each penalty value into a cubic penalty value, places each penalty value into its own "strata", and also applies a "barrier value" that depends on the number of constraints not met.
+In essence, this method transforms each penalty value into a cubic penalty value, places each penalty value into its own "stratum", and also applies a "barrier value" that depends on the number of constraints not met.
 The barrier value is suitably large for most practical constraint programming problems.